Current Student Doctoral Program

 Registration

-Information about session or semester registration may be found at https://registrar.unt.edu/registration/.
+Information about semester registration can be found at Registrar.unt.edu/Registration.
 If you have registration issues, contact the Registrar's Information Counter by calling 940-565-2111 or visiting Eagle Student Services Center (ESSC) Room 147.
+To register for the program, complete the LT PhD Request form.

 Residential courses are provided on a two-year course rotation with the exception of the research courses (e.g. 6510, 6511, 6512, and 6514), which are offered yearly.
 Courses are offered as supported by enrollments and may change as determined by the program.

-Course Offerings for Residential Doctorate Students
+Course Offerings for Residential PhD Students

-Course Fall Fall
+Fall Fall

 8W1